MounikaRadha/Project1/summer /news whatsapp/architecture.md

 - get news also 2 ways
 - send news a separate function
 - we call send news from add email address function and in a cron/scheduler

+- a backend controller which would take the payment details from frontend verify the signature and save the user details as completed
+-